Rhinoplasty Paramus NJ – Nose Job Surgery In Bergen County

 We do all this because we know that from a medical point of view, a positive mindset can help speed up your recovery.
 According to a study published in the Canadian Medical Association Journal, the better your expectations are from surgery, the faster your recovery will be – and part of this is to make your experience with us a positive one!

 Our private surgical facility, The Saddle River Valley Surgical Center, is conveniently located in the same building as The Breslow Center.
-You’ll never have to go anywhere else for your appointments before, during, or after your surgery.
+You’ll never have to go anywhere else for your nose appointments before, during, or after your surgery.
 Our state-of-the-art facility fulfills such high standards that most of our patients find it more comfortable than their local hospital.

 The Saddle River Valley Surgical Center is fully accredited and licensed by the state of New Jersey, Medicare certified, recognized by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), and staffed by a dedicated team of highly trained medical professionals.

-Preparing for your rhinoplasty surgery
+Preparing for your rhinoplasty surgery in Paramus, NJ

 Well before you set foot in the operating room, your rhinoplasty journey will begin with a private, personalized consultation with Dr. Breslow.
 During this consultation and assessment, you’ll discuss your goals and exactly how you would like your nose to look in relation with the rest of your facial features.
-Using our Vectra 3D technology, you’ll also be able to visualize the results from multiple angles.
+Using our Vectra 3D technology, you’ll also be able to visualize the results of your nose job from multiple angles.

 Choosing between an open or closed rhinoplasty

 - Closed: The closed approach, called an endonasal rhinoplasty, is very different from the open technique.
 In this case, all the incisions are made inside the nostrils.
 While the approach requires a few parallel incisions encircling almost half of the nostril lining, because of their location they can’t be seen at all.
 This style has no visible scarring, but repositioning the skin at the end of the procedure is more difficult because the stretching needed to get to the skeletal and cartilage framework distorts the nasal cartilage.
 It can also make it more difficult for some surgeons to see what they’re doing.
-However, experienced surgeons like Dr. Breslow do not find this to be an issue.
+However, experienced nose surgeons like Dr. Breslow do not find this to be an issue.

 Your rhinoplasty surgery, step by step

-Regardless of which approach to rhinoplasty you and Dr. Breslow decide is best, the broad strokes of the procedure remain the same.
+Regardless of which approach to rhinoplasty you and Dr. Breslow decide is best, the broad strokes of the nose procedure remain the same.
 The skin of your nose will be separated from the bone and cartilage framework beneath.
 That framework will then be sculpted into the desired shape and size.
-The skin will then be replaced over the newly shaped framework, and a lightweight splint put in place to maintain the new shape of your nose as it heals.
+The skin of your nose will then be replaced over the newly shaped framework, and a lightweight splint put in place to maintain the new shape of your nose as it heals.

 The most basic rhinoplasties are usually done in approximately two hours.
 Some more complicated procedures may take a little longer, but it’s very rare that any rhinoplasty be performed in over three hours.
 The Breslow Center does rhinoplasty as an outpatient procedure, so you’ll be able to go home the very same day.